DAOmasons/foundation-docs/docs/Intro/mason-values.md

 ## Productive, Disciplined, Sacrificing

 <aside>
 📕 A DAO Mason is productive and disciplined.
-Voluntary, coordinated sacrifice for virtuous ideals is the blade we use to sever the head of Moloch. *Initials* _____
+Voluntary, coordinated sacrifice for virtuous ideals is the blade we use to sever the head of Moloch.
 </aside>

 <aside>
-⚔️ *Our clients entrust us with their money, their businesses, and their livelihoods.
+⚔️ Our clients entrust us with their money, their businesses, and their livelihoods.
 When we mess up, miss a deadline, or slow down, it matters.
-We take that responsibility seriously.*
+We take that responsibility seriously.

 </aside>